Remember when your mother told you to eat your fruits and vegetables? Well, she may have been on to something.

 Immunity Booster #2: Sweet Potatoes

-Just as orange is the new black, orange root vegetables like sweet potatoes are back in fashion.
+Orange root vegetables like sweet potatoes are back in fashion.
 Sweet potatoes are packed with 120 percent of the daily value of immune-boosting vitamin A, not to mention the added value of fiber.
 They are also cholesterol- and fat-free and low in calories.
-A favorite around the holidays, these sweet tubers also provide 30 percent of the daily value of vitamin C. Furthermore, eat them year-round and you’ll ward off cold and flu infections.
+A favorite around the holidays, these sweet tubers also provide 30% of the daily value of vitamin C.

 Immunity Booster #3: Pumpkin